If you’re looking to get your forklift license, now is a great time.

 To do so safely, you’ll learn:

-- How to properly pick up a load, secure it, and place it in storage
+- How to pick up a load, secure it, and place it in storage.

 8. Lift truck classifications

-Since there are many different types of forklifts, you should have a basic familiarity with the most common ones you’ll encounter.
+Since there are many different types of forklifts, you should be familiar with the most common ones you will encounter.

-That's why you'll cover the 7 different classes of forklifts.
-You can learn more about that right now by checking our post called 105 Types of Forklifts: The Complete List.
+That’s why you will cover the seven different classes of forklifts.
+You can learn more about that right now by checking our post: 105 Types of Forklifts: The Complete List.
 In it, we show examples of trucks that fall under the different classes.

-Now that we've covered what you'll learn, let's discuss how you can ace the final exam when it comes time.
+Now that we covered what you will learn, let’s discuss how you can ace the final exam when it comes time.

-Before you can move on to the hands-on portion of training, you’ll have to pass a written test on the classroom learning portion.
+Before the hands-on training section, you’ll have to pass a written test on the classroom learning portion.

 That’s the same whether you go the online or in-person route.